yannickkayser/dashboard_conflict_data/README.md

 The workflow starts from **ACLED**, one of the most comprehensive open datasets on global conflict events, providing a “ground truth” of what happens: each protest, battle, or political violence incident is recorded with location, date, actors, and event type.
 On the media side, the project collects German-language news from **GNews** (and can be extended with other outlets), querying by country, keyword, and time window to retrieve headlines, article texts, timestamps, and outlet metadata.

-A central matching layer links **real-world events** to **media articles** using geographic and temporal proximity.
-Once events and articles are connected, NLP components perform sentiment and emotion analysis, topic and keyword extraction, and article clustering to characterize how conflicts are framed and which conflicts receive coverage at all.
+A central matching layer links **country-level conflicts** to **media articles** using geographic and temporal proximity.
+Once conflicts and articles are connected, NLP components perform sentiment and emotion analysis, topic and keyword extraction, and article clustering to characterize how conflicts are framed and which conflicts receive coverage at all.

 All processed data feeds into an interactive dashboard that allows users to: